 We provide assistance to vulnerable women by enabling them to start their own ventures.
 We provide them guidance on how to utilize governmental loans to run successful businesses.
 We form Women self-help groups(WSHGs – know more) to run joint business operations.
 Below are some of the entrepreneurs.

 Learn about Buvana, the cursed widow, a beneficiary of this project.

-SHAPE is a grassroot level organization working among the rural, tribal and urban communities.
+SHAPE is a grassroots level organization working among the rural, tribal, and urban communities.
 Most of the people SHAPE works with, have very little or no income.
 Such people have known nothing but poverty and illiteracy since their birth.
 Due to this illiteracy problem, most of the people are not qualified for any decent jobs.

 Problems faced by such people are countless and unaccountable.
 Higher caste people don’t employ widowed women and low-caste men in their homes/businesses since it is considered a taboo(Caste System – India).
 Low caste men with no educational qualifications will not travel for work since they do not trust their wives; also they do not let their women make money because of this meaningless doubt.
 Men who do not work also consider having an income through their wives as an ego problem.
 These men who stay in their homes team up with other such men to drink.
 Since they cannot afford liquor legally, they tend to brew their own booze.
 This method is highly illegal and also may end their lives if brewed wrongly.
 Such deaths account for 12% of the total national death toll each year(Alcoholic Deaths).
 This problem has prevailed since the independence of India and despite implementing several Government schemes, the people were not willing to make use of such plans.
 Seeing the struggle their elders go through, younger generations belonging to the lower castes are often pushed to other high risk behaviors such as prostitution, drugs, etc.